2017 GRAND JURORS

 2016 CATEGORY JURORS

-MARTIN SHORE began his entertainment career at fourteen as a PA for his brother’s award winning 1977 film PUNKING OUT.
-As a musician Shore has toured with Bo Diddley, Albert Collins, Bluesman Willie, and others.
+MARTIN SHORE (Director/Producer/Writer) began his entertainment career at fourteen as a PA for his brother’s award winning 1977 film PUNKING OUT.
+As a musician Mr. Shore has toured with Bo Diddley, Albert Collins, Bluesman Willie, and many others.
 He has produced soundtracks and has acted as music supervisor for a number of feature films, including SAW, SAW II, RIZE, and ROCK SCHOOL, among others.
+He is a voting member of the National Academy of Recording Sciences (Grammy Awards) and the Producers Guild of America

-Shore’s films have been featured in festivals around the world, including Cannes, Tribeca, Sundance, South By Southwest, Raindance, and the Los Angeles Film Festival.
-A partial list of his credits as film producer include: HOOD OF HORROR (2006), starring Snoop Dogg; starring Josh Lucas, and produced with Ridley and Tony Scott; Julie Delpy’s THE COUNTESS (2009), starring Delpy and William Hurt; 2001 MANIACS: FIELD OF SCREAMS (2010), and DARK TIDE (2012), starring Halle Berry.
+As a feature film producer, Shore’s films have been featured in many international film festivals around the world, including Cannes, Tribeca, Sundance, South By Southwest, and the Los Angeles Film Festival.
+A partial list of his credits as film producer include: Michael Cuesta’s TELL TALE (2009), starring Josh Lucas, and DARK TIDE (2012), starring Halle Berry.
+Shore recently partnered with Academy Award®-winning visual pioneer John Gaeta to form Float Hybrid Entertainment.
+Float helped develop Kinect and was Microsoft's only third party developer and now sits on the Kinect board at Microsoft.

 J. Elvis Weinstein